2026 Honda Ridgeline: Updates, Pricing, and How It Fits the Truck Market

 What changed for 2026

 Updated in-bed audio system.
-The Ridgeline's in-bed speaker system (standard on Sport and above) gets a redesigned waterproof enclosure and dual 6.5-inch woofers replacing the previous single-speaker design.
-Honda claims 40% higher output at equivalent distortion levels.
-For the tailgating and camping crowd the Ridgeline targets, this is a meaningful quality-of-life upgrade.
+The in-bed speakers (standard on Sport and above) get a redesigned waterproof enclosure and dual 6.5-inch woofers replacing the old single speaker, with a claimed 40% more output at the same distortion.
+For the tailgating-and-camping crowd this truck is built for, that's a real quality-of-life win.

-New TrailSport-inspired content for RTL-E. The RTL-E trim gets Honda's TrailSport visual package as a new option: blacked-out 18-inch wheels, all-terrain tires, and TrailSport badges.
-It doesn't add Fox suspension or hardware upgrades — this is a styling package only, but it addresses buyer feedback that the Ridgeline's appearance was too conservative.
+New TrailSport-inspired content for RTL-E. The RTL-E can now get Honda's TrailSport visual package — blacked-out 18-inch wheels, all-terrain tires, badges.
+It's styling only, no Fox shocks or hardware, but it answers the steady complaint that the Ridgeline looked too buttoned-down.

 Google Built-in on RTL and above.
-Following the CR-V and Passport update, the Ridgeline gets Google Built-in (Google Maps, Google Assistant, Google Play) standard from RTL upward.
-The 8-inch screen carries forward; the interface upgrade is software.
+Following the CR-V and Passport, the Ridgeline gets Google Built-in standard from RTL up.
+The 8-inch screen carries over; the upgrade is software.

 2026 Ridgeline trim and pricing